(3) Are You Using a Rewrap (Rebranded) Battery?

 It is far cheaper and more profitable for an upstart brand to re-wrap another manufacturer’s lesser quality cell and throw on a pretty wrapper with their own logo than it is to start a new factory.
 Paying only 10 to 20 cents per battery for these lesser quality batteries and then charging $6 to $10 per battery just for a new wrapper can result in quite a profit margin.
 Add to this that most of these companies over-rate their amp and mah ratings to gain consumers’ attention.
-Because there is no regulatory authority to monitor the industry they can get away with the false advertising.
+Because there is no regulatory authority to monitor the industry they can get away with the false advertising and "bait & switch" tactics.

 Many of these upstart brands are advertising “maximum discharge” ratings, not specifying whether this means the “continuous” or “pulse” discharge rating, which can confuse battery experts as much as regular consumers.
 There is a huge difference between the two.
 For now, let’s imagine we are evesdropping into a fictional board meeting at one of these re-wrapping companies.